astalker/caledonian-stamps/index.md

 The Caledonian Philatelic Society (formed in 1906) exists to promote interest in and encourage the growth of philately and the fellowship that arises from it.

-Currently meetings are predominantly held using ZOOM with virtual displays by Members and guests.
-These are held weekly at 7pm on Thursdays.
-Face to Face meetings are planned as shown on the Meetings page and as stated above.
+Meetings will be held in Atrathclyde University in the Graham Hills Building, Room GH542 at 7.30pm.

 Members enjoy talks, members' evenings on different themes, visits from other philatelic societies, annual competitions and an annual social evening, for which a souvenir card is created.

-## Latest Society News

-In order to maintain communication with members a monthly newsletter is now issued at the beginning of each month.
-As well as articles by members, information on future activities of the Society is given.
-For those not using e-mail hard copies are sent by post.

-Face to Face meetings are planned as stated above and as given on the Meetings page.

 ## Visitors

-Visitors will receive a warm welcome, however regular visitors are encouraged to join the Society, the current annual subscription is &pound;12 (an out of town subscription is also available).
+Visitors will receive a warm welcome, however regular visitors are encouraged to join the Society, the current annual subscription is &pound;15 (an out of town subscription is also available).

 Membership benefits include access to the Caledonian Philatelic Society exchange packet circuit, impartial philatelic advice should you or your family wish to dispose of a collection and a personal email account @caledonianphilatelic.org.uk, subject to availability.
 Contact the webmaster with your proposed email name if you wish to take up this offer.